Abdorithm/AirBnB_clone/README.md

 The goal of this project is to write a command interpreter to manage AirBnB objects, which is this is the first step towards building your first full web application: the AirBnB clone.

 # Flow/Features

+- A parent class (called BaseModel) to take care of the initialization, serialization and deserialization of future instances.
+- A simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file.